 Hedonism is the philosophy that pleasure is of ultimate importance, the most important pursuit.
 The name derives from the Greek word for "delight" (ἡδονισμός hēdonismos from ἡδονή hēdonē "pleasure", a cognate of English sweet + suffix ισμός ismos "ism").
+The opposite of hedonism is Anhedonia.

 The basic idea behind hedonistic thought is that pleasure is the only thing that is good for a person.
 This is often used as a justification for evaluating actions in terms of how much pleasure and how little pain (i.e. suffering) they produce.
 In very simple terms, a hedonist strives to maximize this total pleasure (pleasure minus pain).
 The nineteenth-century British philosophers John Stuart Mill and Jeremy Bentham defended the ethical theory of utilitarianism, according to which we should perform whichever action is best for everyone.
 Conjoining hedonism, as a view as to what is good for people, to utilitarianism has the result that all action should be directed toward achieving the greatest amount of happiness for everyone.
 Though consistent in their pursuit of happiness, Bentham and Mill’s versions of hedonism differ.
 There are two somewhat basic schools of thought on hedonism: